thelazurite-cell/autobahn-core/README.md

 "generate": "autobahn generate"
 ```

 Then run the script (`npm run generate`).
 On the first run it will ask you to create a project config file.
+Doing this will also generate the basic folder structure.

 After that generate your first project config :)